Flameis/CS362-Team3/Beaver_Botanica.md

 With the large amount of plants and people we will need to make sure our software can be scaled up to allow for more information.
 This will be difficult as we will have to think ahead and design our system carefully.
 To mitigate this risk, our team will research early on how to make our system scalable so that we always code with the expectation of scalability.

 ## Major Features
-* Movable map interface that displayes plant locations
+* Movable map interface that displays plant locations
 * Seasonal layers on the map
 * Plant descriptions and details
 * Social media features such as commenting and liking plants